 Field-hunting tip

-Look in epithermal hydrothermal silver veins country — that is the host setting where stephanite typically forms.
+Look in epithermal hydrothermal silver veins country, the host setting where stephanite typically forms.
 If you start seeing acanthite, pyrargyrite, proustite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, prismatic, often pseudo-hexagonal, massive habit, so train your eye for that shape before scanning the outcrop.